phyletica/phyletica.github.io/teaching/s4b/code-review/index.md

 # Getting in the mindset for your code review

-Imagine  the editor of a journal has asked you to review the article, but they want you to focus your review on the associated code.
+Imagine an editor of a journal has asked you to review the article, but she wants you to focus your review on the associated code.
 As a reviewer, your goal is to provide a constructive critique of the authors' code to help them improve it.